Kitchen Remodel Cost Estimator

 Think Beyond the Price

-- • Still others said they regretted not having really examined their list of "wants" more carefully.
-While it’s important to prioritize needs over wants, you may find it’s just as important to add a few extra amenities to really personalize your new kitchen.
+- • Others said they regretted not having thoroughly examined their list of "wants" more carefully.
+While it's important to prioritize needs over wants, you may find that it's just as important to add a few extra amenities to really personalize your new kitchen.